 Irritable bowel syndrome (IBS) is a common, chronic, functional gastrointestinal disorder with a high incidence rate in the general population, and it is common among the Chinese population.
 The pathophysiology, etiology and pathogenesis of IBS are poorly understood, with no evidence of inflammatory, anatomic, metabolic, or neoplastic factors to explain the symptoms.
 Treatment approaches are mainly focused on symptom management to maintain everyday functioning and to improve quality of life for patients with IBS.
 However, prescribed medications often result in significant side effects, and many IBS sufferers (particularly Chinese) do not improve.
 Instead of taking a variety of conventional medications, many have turned to taking traditional Chinese medicine or integrated Chinese and Western medicine for remedy.
 A number of clinical trials have shown that Chinese herbal, acupuncture or integrative therapies presented improved treatment outcomes and reduced side effects in IBS patients.
 The purpose of this review article was to examine the treatment approaches of IBS that have been published in recent years, especially in China, to assess the possible differences in treating IBS between China and other countries.
 This would provide some useful information of unique treatment approach in clinical practice for physicians in the management of IBS in China, thus offering more treatment options for IBS patients with potentially better treatment outcomes while reducing the medical cost burden.

-© 2014 Baishideng Publishing Group Inc. All rights reserved.
+© The Author(s) 2015.
+Published by Baishideng Publishing Group Inc. All rights reserved.

-Keywords: Irritable bowel syndrome; Integrated treatment; Traditional Chinese medicine; Review; China
+Keywords: Irritable bowel syndrome; Integrated treatment; Traditional Chinese medicine; China

 Core tip: Irritable bowel syndrome (IBS) is a common chronic functional gastrointestinal disorder highly prevalent in the general population, and is common among Chinese population.
 The current review examined the differences between IBS treatment approaches in China and western countries.
 The review reveals more treatment options in China in using Traditional Chinese Medicine (TCM) alone or in conjunction with conventional treatments, with the integration of TCM with Western medicine showing rather promising results.
 Besides providing extra treatment options, this information would foster future research for more effective treatment to provide IBS patients with better outcomes while reducing the financial burden.